• Skip to primary navigation

 Got a birthday coming up?
 Book a party for the ultimate active way to celebrate with friends!
 The BOUNCE Freestyle Party includes a dedicated party host for an awesome two hours of non-stop excitement, with loads of fun activities for kids.

-Forest Adventure at Bedok Reservoir Park is one of the best places to visit in Singapore for some fun outdoor activities for kids.
+Forest Adventure at Bedok Reservoir Park is one of the best places to visit in Singapore for some fun activities for kids in the outdoors.
 The family-friendly treetop obstacle course has three courses catering to different ages and heights.
 You’ll also find options allowing tweens and teens greater independence to navigate most of the course on their own.

 Adrenaline junkies will love tacking the Grand Course’s 44 different obstacles and Tarzan swing.
 Not to mention the exhilarating 300-metre zip-line that takes riders flying over the reservoir!